Pastoral Staff: Dr. Daniel Hill, Senior Pastor

 Aaron has his B.A. in Marketing from North Park University and his certificate in Supernatural Worship from Bethel School of Worship.
 He has learned over the years that the best way to grow in God is to never become a pro at knowing who God is and how He operates.
 His desire is to always have a heart that is tender so that God can use him in anyway He sees fit.
 His purpose at RC3 is to not only lead people in worship into the presence of God, but to raise up worshippers that will carry the presence of God wherever they go.
 He is honored that God has chosen him to teach and impart the heart of worship to people all over the world.
 Aaron is married to his wife Dawn, who is a high school math teacher as well as the Executive Director of a non-profit organization.
 They are the proud parents of four beautiful children.

-Pastoral Staff: Sherin Ahmed Ali, Director of Kid City
+Pastoral Staff: Sherin Ahmed Ali, Director of Young Adults Ministry

 As a woman who has Thai, Yemeni, and Ethiopian roots, I have often felt like I fit in both everywhere and nowhere all at the same time.
-That is one of the many reasons why it is such a joy for me to serve as the Director of Kid City - we have the privilege of creating space for children of every cultural and socioeconomic background, and get the chance to remind them every Sunday that they are deeply loved and cherished by both God and us.
+That is one of the many reasons why it is such a joy for me to serve as the Director of Young Adults Ministry - we have the privilege of creating space for young adults of every cultural and socioeconomic background, and get the chance to remind them where ever we gather that they are deeply loved and cherished by both God and us.

 Pastoral Staff: Dr. Arloa Sutter